 There are many koans, many themes within koans, and many koans about certain essential themes.

-effortlessly steal our attention, delivering it to where we (as egos) are not.
+read and they effortlessly steal our attention, delivering it to where we (as egos) are not.
 With discipline, effort and scrutiny on our part, they may crack open the door to perception.
-With luck, we might just slip through.
+With luck, we might just slip

 The Tiger and the Cliff

 A man traveling across a field encountered a tiger.
 He fled.
 The tiger,